FC Goa: Recent history (2020–2021)

 On 30 April 2020, Goa appointed Juan Ferrando as their head coach ahead of the new season.
 The club also announced their partnership with RB Leipzig for the youth development.
-The club had an impressive stint in the first year under coach Juan until they bowed in the semi finals of 2020–21 Indian Super League season.
+The club had an impressive stint in the first year under coach Juan until they bowed in the semi-finals of 2020–21 Indian Super League season.

-Under the guidance of Ferrando, FC Goa scripted history after scoring their first ever goal in the AFC Champions League on 20 April against Persepolis FC through a header by Edu Bedia.
+Under the guidance of Ferrando, FC Goa scripted history after scoring their first goal in the AFC Champions League on 20 April against Persepolis FC through a header by Edu Bedia.
 They finished third in Group E with 3 points ahead of Al Rayyan.
 In the competition, Dheeraj Singh made a whopping 26 saves in five matches to top the goalkeeping chart of the West Zone group stage.

 Goa participated in the 130th edition of Durand Cup and reached to the final, defeating Bengaluru FC 7–6 in sudden death.
-On 3 October 2021, they clinched their first ever Durand Cup title defeating Mohammedan SC 1–0.
+On 3 October 2021, they clinched their first Durand Cup title defeating Mohammedan Sporting 1–0.
 On 19 December 2021, club president Akshay Tandon announced that head coach Juan Ferrando had triggered his release clause to join ISL club ATK Mohun Bagan.
 On 21 December 2021, Derrick Pereira was appointed as the head coach.